-My research is in the field of evolutionary ecology, particularly the ecology and evolution of reproductive strategies in flowering plants.
+Most of my past research focused on the ecology and evolution of reproductive strategies in flowering plants.
 There are over 250,000 described species of flowering plants and much of this diversity involves variation in reproductive strategies.
 I'm particularly interested in:

-1) Understanding what factors determine the allocation of resources to male function (pollen number and size, nectar and petals that attract pollinators and thus lead to the dispersal of pollen to other flowers) as opposed to female function (ovule number, seed number and size).
+4) Understanding what factors determine the allocation of resources to male function (pollen number and size, nectar and petals that attract pollinators and thus lead to the dispersal of pollen to other flowers) as opposed to female function (ovule number, seed number and size).

-2) Understanding how breeding systems (inbreeding versus outcrossing) and plant-pollinator interactions affect gender allocation patterns.
+5) Understanding how breeding systems (inbreeding versus outcrossing) and plant-pollinator interactions affect gender allocation patterns.

 Areas of interests: Coevolution of phage and bacterial hosts - Genome organization in bacteriophage - Ecology and evolution of sexual/mating systems in plants - Sex allocation theory

 Box: Campus Box 0392